Retropex/datum-gateway-startos/INSTRUCTIONS.md

 To lottery mine with Datum-Gateway, simply remove the text from **Datum Pool Host** in your config.

 With default settings, you will Pool Mine on OCEAN and automatically switch to Lottery Mining if the pool were to ever go offline.
-If you wish to disable this, disable **Failover To Lottery** in your config.
+If you wish to disable this, disable **Pooled Mining Only ** in your config.

 **Note: Lottery Mining means no rewards unless you find blocks.
 Make sure you're familiar with the differences to Pooled Mining.**